alexanderlucena992-hub/NovaFocus-Beta/README.md

 ## License and open source

-* This project is an open source project under the GNU Free Documentation License so that anyone can discover bugs and improve the app
+* This project is an open source project under the GNU General Public License v2.0 so that anyone can discover bugs and improve the app

 ## What is Novavolpers Inc.